If you have a file server system in your company, you may want to tune some parameters and settings to enhance its performance.

-The Network File System (NFS) model available in Windows server 2016 is important for enabling client-server communications in mixed Windows and UNIX conditions.
+The Network File System (NFS) model available in Windows Server 2016 is important for enabling client-server communications in mixed Windows and UNIX environments.

 |OptimalReads||HKLM\System\CurrentControlSet\Services\NfsServer\Parameters\OptimalReads||The default is 0.
 Before making any changes to the setting, evaluate its effect on system file cache grow.|